Install OpenVINO™ Runtime from Conda Forge¶

 does not offer support for GNA and NPU inference

-is dedicated to users of all major OSs: Windows, Linux, macOS and x86_64 / arm64 architectures
+is dedicated to users of all major OSes: Windows, Linux, and macOS (all x86_64 / arm64 architectures)

 There are many ways to work with Conda.
 Before you proceed, learn more about it on the Anaconda distribution page